Before learning how to make a mood board, what are they and when should you make one?

 So, now that you’ve got a handle on the basics, how are you going to create yours?
-Well, here are some simple tools that people use every day in mood board creation:
+Here are some simple tools that people use every day in mood board creation:

-Certainly not the best tool for creating a mood board, but definitely the most popular for casual use and affords lots of browsing and inspiration across other user’s accounts.
+Certainly not the best tool for creating a mood board, but definitely the most popular for casual use.
+Pinterest allows for lots of browsing and inspiration across other user’s accounts.

 One of the simplest and easiest to use mood board creators and cloud based systems out there, it comes with ready-made templates and sleek design suitable for any beginner.

 One of the higher end “white board” alternatives out there, it also has great capabilities around image based collaborative sharing, although it might be a bit too much for the casual user, it is great if you are a creative services provider.
 This used to be known as Murally.

 Yet another pay-to-play option, this service’s ready made mood board selection is vast, and customizable.

-Ok, now that you are all set with your basic instructions, and the tools you need to create your mood board, it is time to start creating!
-Also, if you still have a hankering for more knowledge on the topic, here are some videos for more information.
+Now that you are all set with basic instructions and tools you need to create your mood board, it is time to start creating!

 If you want to learn more about mood boards, check out these videos on the topic.

 Or, want to brush up on core branding skills like creating a mood board?
 Check out the Branding Fundamentals section of our blog.